kitallis/WAP/README.md

 #### additional plumbing

+tbd

 #### water

-I don't have an active tap in any of my balconies housing the plants, so I hung a water canister like this with at least 3-4L of stored water to provide enough downward pressure to reach all plants.
-Including a pipe that drops straight down at 90£¡™£¨¨•¶™¡£∞§¡™£§¶∞¡£ºª¡™–ºº
+I don't have an active tap in any of my balconies that house the plants, so I hung a water canister like this with at least 3-4L of stored water to provide enough downward pressure to reach all plants.